 If something major happens to a tooth or teeth, it’s natural to feel a bit panicked.
 However, it’s important to keep your head and stay as calm as possible so you can get it fixed.
 A dental emergency can be a variety of things.
 One of the most common is extreme toothache, which could be a sign of a cavity or root canal issue.
 Getting a tooth knocked out, chipped, or broken also constitutes a dental emergency.
 In addition, if you have a broken dental restoration, contact Morristown Cosmetic Dentistry as soon as possible.

 Common Dental Emergencies

-Please call our Morristown, NJ dental office at (973) 287-3337 so can get you in our office as soon as possible.
+Please call our Morristown, NJ, dental office at (973) 287-3337 so we can get you in our office as soon as possible.
 After you call us, this is what you should do for each type of dental emergency:

 Broken dental restoration: Do not attempt to replace the restoration on your own.
 Especially with dental crowns, you can end up causing more damage to your tooth.
 If you can find the broken restoration, bring it with you to our office.
 We will help you to figure out the best solution for a replacement.

 Object lodged between teeth: If there’s something large stuck between your teeth, gently floss to try and get it out.
 This may be able to get it loose.
 If you’re unable to do so, don’t try to remove it with anything else.
 You risk hurting your gums and the teeth around the object.